 What do I need to bring for each individual I want to register for services?

+Although we are not accepting new patients for medical services, individuals could qualify for other services.
 To register for services at the Puyallup Tribal Health Authority, each person registering must bring:

 - Photo Identification